 The Benefits of a Recumbent Bike

 As we’ve already mentioned, recumbent bikes have a low-impact on the body.
 This means that they don’t put your body under any excessive pressure.
-When you’re using a recumbent bike, your lower torso will be the only part of your body that is actively engaged in working out.
-The low-impact nature of recumbent bikes makes them superb for a variety of people.
+When you’re using a recumbent exercise bike, your lower torso will be the only part of your body that is actively engaged in working out.
+The low-impact nature of recumbents makes them superb for a variety of people.
 People with back problems, joint problems, and ailments that affect their nervous system can use this bike to exercise.

 Being low-impact doesn’t mean that it makes your workout less effective.
 In fact, recumbent bikes can make working out much more efficient.
 They subject your lower torso to the same level of punishment as a normal bike.
 The only difference is that your joints don’t have to withstand extra pressure.
 As a result, you can continue working out for longer before you have to stop due to soreness.
-Another great thing about recumbent bikes is that they only engage your lower torso.
+Another great thing about recumbents is that they only engage your lower torso.
 This way, all the energy that you expend during a session is used up by your legs muscles.

 What to Consider